alexed1/LightningFlowComponents/README.md

 This folder contains a collection of Lightning Components that can be used to enhance Lightning Flow from Salesforce.
 Note that you do not need to write code, read code, or use developer console to install these into your Flow Designer!
-You can install these components as packages over at the [LightningFlow.net site](http://lightningflow.net).
+You can install many of these components as packages over at the [UnofficialSF site](http://unofficialsf.com).
 (See "Installation")

 # Lightning Flow Screen Components